VisionAI-USF/TextureHeterogeneityDetection/README.md

 # Texture Heterogeneity Detection
-We present an approach of Spatial Heterogeneity, i.e., Habitats, detection using texture information.
+We present an approach of Spatial Heterogeneity, i.e., Habitat detection using texture information.
 First, we compute circular harmonic wavelets for small patches within a Region of Interest (RoI).
 Second, we cluster patches in order to define the sub-regions of an image with similar texture patterns (habitats).
-Finally, information about resulting clusters and their texture signatures is presented as habitat descriptors.
+Finally, information about resulting clusters and their texture signatures, habitat descriptors, is presented.

 <H2>Introduction</H2><br>
-This code is part of a project which results are published in the paper: "Revealing Tumor Habitats from Texture Heterogeneity Analysis for Classification of Lung Cancer Malignancy and Aggressiveness".
+This code is part of a project whose results are published in the paper: "Revealing Tumor Habitats from Texture Heterogeneity Analysis for Classification of Lung Cancer Malignancy and Aggressiveness".
 Please, see the original paper for details:<br>
 TBA

 <H2>Input Arguments</H2><br>
 There are three input variables.
 The first one is a 2D image.
 The second one is a mask (RoI) for the input image.
-The third one is Harmonic Vector description.<br><br>
+The third one is a Harmonic Vector description.<br><br>
 1.  <i>"img"</i>: The Source 2D image.
 There are no requirements for pixel value range or type.<br><br>
 2.  <i>"mask"</i>: An RoI for the source image.
 It has to have the same resolution as the input image.
 Non-zero elements represent an RoI where heterogeneity should be evaluated.<br><br>
 3.  <i>"hV"</i>: The Harmonic Vector (hV) represents the complexity and number of texture features.
 All texture computations are done in Fourier space, so you may think about hV as a representative of convolution kernels.
 The simplest texture description represented by 0.
 Next is -1 and 1 and so on.
 Thus, you can set hV to (0), (-1, 0), (-1, 0, 1), ..., (-5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5) and so on.
-For more details see papers in the introduction section.<br>
+For more details see the papers referenced in the introduction section of our paper above.<br>

-<H2>Output Arguments</H2><br>
+<H2>Output Description</H2><br>

-Habitat detection algorithm produces two outputs.<br><br>
+The abitat detection algorithm produces two outputs.<br><br>
-+ <i>"Habitats"</i>: NxXxY matrix, where N is number of detected habitats, X and Y are resolutions of the input image.
++ <i>"Habitats"</i>: An NxXxY matrix, where N is number of detected habitats, X and Y are the size of the input image.
 Each habitat is marked with non-zero elements in an individual habitat map.
-Function workflow/show_habitats.m can be used for displaying of combined habitat map.
+Function workflow/show_habitats.m can be used for displaying a combined habitat map.
-+ <i>"Features"</i>: Structure variable containing description of habitats and tumor heterogeneity.<br>
++ <i>"Features"</i>: Structure variable containing a description of habitats and tumor heterogeneity.<br>
   + <i>"Features.num_clusters"</i>: number of detected habitats;<br>
   + <i>"Features.fingerprint"</i>: texture signature values for each habitat.
 The order of signatures is the same as the order of habitat maps in "Habitats" output.<br>
-  + <i>"Features.q_features"</i>: Stracture field which describe statistical information about habitat areas.<br>
+  + <i>"Features.q_features"</i>: Stracture field which describes statistical information about habitat areas.<br>
       + <i>"Features.q_features.smallest_ration_v"</i>: The smallest ratio of a habitat area to an RoI area.<br>
       + <i>"Features.q_features.largest_region_v"</i>: The largest ratio of a habitat area to an RoI area.<br>
       + <i>"Features.q_features.mean_region_v"</i>: The mean ratio of a habitat area to an RoI area.<br>